The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

-Actually, for the ADM change of variables, the non-canonical nature of the transformations is immediately clear and this is not even related to a singular structure of the Lagrangian of GR.
+Actually, for the ADM change of variables, the non-canonical nature of the transformations is immediately clear even from (\ref{eqn445}) and this is not related to a singular structure of the Lagrangian of GR.
 The possible existence of additional restrictions beyond (\ref{eqnE}) is understandable, and for the Hamiltonian with first-class constraints it can be expected.
 Gauge transformations are derived from the first-class constraints and the whole PB algebra of constraints plays a key role in this derivation.
 It is not enough to have the same number of constraints in the two formulations.
 The ADM change of variables keeps the same number of constraints as the Dirac formulation; but the PB algebra of constraints is affected.
-The simplest example is a PB among primary and secondary constraints, which are zero in the ADM case and proportional to true constraints in the case of the Dirac Hamiltonian (\ref{eqn90}).
-From a mathematical point of view (we have already spent enough time on the interpretational aspects) the ADM formulation is just the result of a non-canonical change of variables in Dirac's Hamiltonian of GR and if Dirac's formulation allows one to derive the diffeomorphism transformations, then the ADM formulation, because of this non-canonical change of variables, does not allow one to restore either the full diffeomorphism invariance for all components of $g_{\mu\nu}$ or even for its spatial part (as it is usually claimed) without a non-covariant and field-dependent redefinition of gauge parameters.
+The simplest example is a PB among primary and secondary constraints, which are zero in the ADM case and proportional to the constraint $\chi^{00}$ in the case of the Dirac Hamiltonian (\ref{eqn90}).
+From a mathematical point of view the ADM formulation is just the result of a non-canonical change of variables in Dirac's Hamiltonian of GR and if Dirac's formulation allows one to derive the diffeomorphism transformations, then the ADM formulation, because of this non-canonical change of variables, does not allow one to restore either the full diffeomorphism invariance for all components of $g_{\mu\nu}$ or even for its spatial part (as it is usually claimed) without a non-covariant and field-dependent redefinition of gauge parameters.
 In addition, we observed that some equations in the ADM formulation are true only if $g_{0k}=0$.
-So the ADM change of variables is somehow also related to a static coordinate system, but in a strange and obscure way: $g_{0k}$ is not zero at the outset, but later should be set equal zero so that some subsequent relations are made valid.
+So the ADM change of variables is somehow also related to a static coordinate system, but in a mysterious way: $g_{0k}$ is not zero at the outset, but later should be set equal to zero so that some subsequent relations are made valid.